 Playing sport just matters

 The 24 guys taking part in the Ryder Cup play on the PGA and European Tours week in, week out for extraordinary sums of money.
-And yet, in the Ryder Cup, where they are competing for nothing more than national pride, the standard of golf goes through the roof and the players display a visceral passion that you simply never otherwise see.
-In the obscenely monied world of top level sport, it is a satisfying and humbling reminder that simply playing sport – and playing to win – matters more than anything else.
+And yet, in the Ryder Cup, where they are competing for nothing more than national pride, the standard of golf soars to even greater heights than usual, and the players display a visceral passion that you simply never otherwise see.
+In the obscenely monied world of top level sport, it is a thrilling, satisfying and humbling reminder that simply playing sport – and playing to win – matters more than any multi-million dollar pay cheque.

 The Ryder Cup in 2014 prepared me for what happened in 2016.
 I felt like each hole I played there was the back nine of a major championship.
 It’s played with that much passion, that much intensity.
 There’s nothing like the Ryder Cup.Jordan Spieth – USA